LICENSE EXAM NEWS

 CALIFORNIA BBS LICENSE EXAM RESTRUCTURE POSTPONED BY LEGISLATIVE ACTION

 What does this mean for you?
-Keep doing what you’re doing.
-You can expect the current California license exam process to continue until January 1, 2014 when the BBS plans to implement its new Law and Ethics Examination, begin using the “national exam” (ASWB exam) for LCSW’s, and probably begin using the “national exam” (AMFTRB exam) for MFT’s as well.
+Keep doing what youre doing.
+You can expect the current California license exam process to continue at least until January 1, 2016.
+When the restructure finally does take place, the BBS plans to implement its new Law and Ethics Examination, to begin using the national exam (ASWB exam) for LCSWs, and probably begin using the national exam (AMFTRB exam) for MFTs as well.

 If you have any questions about this topic or other license exam preparation issues, contact us at firstname.lastname@example.org.